vincentmin/vincentmin.github.io/_posts/2025-11-13-generative-ui-chatbot-inline-citations-and-components.md

 };
 ```

-Having set this up, all that rests is to implement the `Maps` component.
+Having set this up, all that remains is to implement the `Maps` component.
 Here we can make use of an iframe to embed Google Maps:

 ```jsx
 const Maps = ({ location }) => {